 Celebrate Something We All Share: Our Public Lands!

-In celebration of National Public Lands Day, join us in supporting the restoration of native forests by helping at the Army Natural Resources rare plant nursery at Schofield Barracks.
+In celebration of National Public Lands Day, join us in supporting the restoration of native forests by helping construct a native plant shadehouse at the Army Natural Resources Baseyard at Schofield Barracks.
 We will also take time to tour the Army’s seed conservation lab and native Hawaiian interpretive garden.

 HIKING TIME: No hiking involved.
 Short walks between buildings during tour.

 DIFFICULTY: Low to moderate depending on the weather.
 Volunteers must be able to work outside for a period of up to three (3.5) hours in sunny, hot conditions.

 WHAT TO BRING: Long pants, closed-toe shoes with good traction (NO slippers), hat, sunscreen, water bottle (refill stations available) and bag lunch

 - Meet at Army natural resources baseyard at Schofield Barracks (directions will be provided)